American Baptist Association: Background

-The term Landmarkism has its roots in Proverbs 22:28, "Remove not the ancient landmark, which thy fathers have set."
-Many Baptist churches of that day were succumbing to the ecumenical movement of Protestant denominations.
-During the period of the Second Great Awakening, a revival of unprecedented proportions swept through America, and many unchurched people were saved.
-This revival swelled the ranks of all denominations, and Baptist preachers saw that the gospel of salvation by grace was being preached in churches who had previously taught that works and sacraments were required to enter heaven.
-Some Baptist pastors opened their doors to these people, accepting baptism from Protestant churches.
-Some even accepted those who had been baptized as infants.
+Gradually separating from the Southern Baptists also due to some Baptist pastors opening their doors to others, accepting baptism from other Protestant churches; some even accepted those who had been baptized as infants.
 This open-door policy of ecumenicity continued to permeate the Baptist ranks.
 Methodists, Church of Christ, and preachers from many other denominations were preaching in Baptist pulpits.
-Landmark Baptist preachers began earnestly speaking out against the practices of ecumenism and the board system of missionary work, stating that these practices violated the sovereignty of church authority and Biblical doctrine.
-Three "Landmarks" were emphasized:
+Landmark Baptist preachers began earnestly speaking out against the practices of ecumenism and the board system of missionary work, stating that these practices violated the sovereignty of church authority and biblical doctrine.
+They also began to consider themselves the one true church.